Get TOEFL Exam Vouchers for FREE.

 Welcome to Study Abroad Life Ultimate Grammar Guide for PTE !
 This guide is designed to help you master the essential grammar rules needed to score 79+ in PTE.
 You don’t need to know all English grammar rules—just the ones that matter for PTE.

 There are 4 parts to this guide.
 Today, I am sharing the first part with you, and for the rest of the week, I will keep sending you the next parts.
+I highly recommend to save it with you and continue to use it over the next few weeks and months to slowly ramp up your capacity of using Grammar well.

 Ultimate Grammar Guide for PTE